 Add the rice noodles to the soup.
 Once the rice noodles soften, you're ready to garnish and serve.

 Mean Green Detox Vegetable Soup

-Why it works: This soup is about as healthy as you can get.
-It's packed with nutrient-dense vegetables like kale, broccoli, cabbage, carrots, and leeks, plus protein-rich lentils and detoxifying spices like garlic, ginger, and cayenne, which will help you "fight off winter colds and rev your metabolism," writes recipe creator Tieghan Gerard.
+This Half Baked Harvest soup is about as healthy as you can get.
+It's packed with nutrient-dense vegetables, including kale, broccoli, cabbage, carrots, and leeks.
+Plus protein-rich lentils and detoxifying spices like garlic, ginger, and cayenne, which will help you "fight off winter colds and rev your metabolism," writes recipe creator Tieghan Gerard.

 2 tbsp. olive oil